tnajdek/angular-requirejs-seed/README.md

 ## Troubleshooting

-If you experience `The package karma does not satisfy its siblings' peerDependencies requirements` problem after updating seed repo, remove `node_modules` and running `npm install && bower install`.
+If you experience `The package karma does not satisfy its siblings' peerDependencies requirements` problem after updating seed repo, remove `node_modules` before running `npm install && bower install`.

 Documentation from the original repo untouched